ShaoTang-J/ShaoTang-J/README.md

 - 🎓 I’m studying at University of Glasgow.
 MSc in Information Technology.
 - 🌱 I’m currently learning Java and Python.
-- 🥰 I love my girl Jiao.
+- 🤖 I‘m solving Leetcode questions.

 <!---
 ShaoTang-J/ShaoTang-J is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.